Introductions to electric vans

 To date, the only electric van from Peugeot is the Partner.
 This is the same van as the Citroen Berlingo.
 Like the Berlingo, the Partner has sold in very small numbers in the UK and subsequently rarely appear for sale.
 While the 2016 model has sold slightly sold better, still only 125 were sold in the UK, so few come up for sale second hand.

 These are excellent vans though as all have DC rapid charging, air conditioning and they are the only electric van with 3 seats in the front.
-Up to 2018, all electric vans are short wheel base (L1 model).
-From 2018 the L2 model is available in electric..
+Up to late 2017, all electric vans are short wheel base (L1 model).
+In late 2017 the L2 model is available in electric.
 This has a longer body, but the wheelbase remains the same as the extra cargo area is behind the rear axle.

-The first significant changes come in late 2017 with the launch of the new 33kWh battery pack, which increases the NEDC range to 170 miles , which was previously 110 miles with the 22kWh battery.
+In late 2017 the Kangoo got a new 33kWh battery pack, which increases the NEDC range to 170 miles , which was previously 110 miles with the 22kWh battery.
 This new model also gains a heatpump heating system and a 7kW charger, knocking 2 hour off the charging time.

 The e-NV200 was released in Europe in June 2014 and is in terms of size it sits somewhere between the Kangoo SWB and Kangoo Maxi.

 LDV, the former Leyland DAF manufacturer went into liquidation in 2008 and later the intellectual property rights were purchased by the Chinese SAIC Motor Company in 2010.
 Now LDV is back in the UK with a range of vans using the old Maxus bodyshell.